-Unrecognized Tax Benefits (In millions) 2019 2018 2017 Balance as of January 1, \$ 16.4 \$ 17.8 \$ 7.1 Increases as a result of positions taken during current year 1.1 1.3 9.2 Increases as a result of positions taken for prior years 0.4 1.1 1.8 Reductions for tax positions of prior years (0.7) (2.6) (0.3) Decreases as a result of lapse of statute of limitations (5.0) (0.2) Decreases relating to settlements with taxing authorities (0.5) Other, net (1.0) (0.5) Balance as of December 31, \$ 11.2 \$ 16.4 \$ 17.8
+Unrecognized Tax Benefits (In millions) 2018 2017 2016 Balance as of January 1, \$ 18.6 \$ 7.9 \$ 11.3 Increases as a result of positions taken during current year 1.3 9.2 0.3 Increases as a result of positions taken for prior years 1.1 1.8 1.2 Balance related to acquired businesses Reductions for tax positions of prior years (2.8) (0.3) Decreases as a result of lapse of statute of limitations (0.2) (0.2) (4.2) Decreases relating to settlements with taxing authorities (1.4) (0.3) Other, net 0.1 0.2 (0.4) Balance as of December 31, \$ 16.7 \$ 18.6 \$ 7.9

 We recognize interest and penalties related to uncertain tax positions in the provision for income taxes.
-As of December 31, 2019 and 2018, we had \$1.4 million and \$2.5 million accrued for interest and penalties, respectively.
+As of December 31, 2018 and 2017, we had \$2.5 million and \$3.9 million accrued for interest and penalties, respectively.

-Although the timing and outcome of tax settlements are uncertain, it is reasonably possible that during the next twelve months a reduction in unrecognized tax benefits may occur up to \$0.2 million based on the outcome of tax examinations and the expiration of statutes of limitations.
+Although the timing and outcome of tax settlements are uncertain, it is reasonably possible that during the next twelve months a reduction in unrecognized tax benefits may occur up to \$1.2 million based on the outcome of tax examinations and the expiration of statutes of limitations.

-If all unrecognized tax benefits were recognized, the net impact on the provision for income tax expense would be a benefit of \$4.9 million.
+If all unrecognized tax benefits were recognized, the net impact on the provision for income tax expense would be a benefit of \$10.9 million.

 The Company is currently being audited by federal, state and foreign taxing jurisdictions.
-We are no longer subject to U.S. federal income tax examinations for periods preceding 2016.
-With limited exceptions, we are no longer subject to state tax and foreign tax examinations for periods preceding 2015.
+With the exception of amended tax returns for 2004 to 2012, which are limited in scope to foreign tax credits, we are no longer subject to U.S. federal income tax examinations for periods preceding 2013.
+With limited exceptions, we are no longer subject to state tax and foreign tax examinations for periods preceding 2013.

-For the income tax impact associated with PP&S and DSS, refer to Note 3, Discontinued Operations.
+For the income tax benefit associated with the July 19, 2017 sale of DSS, refer to Note 3, Discontinued Operations.